Compressed air school

 RECIPROCATING COMPRESSOR

-Mostly air-cooled, two-stage models also have coolers between the stages, it is precisely the cooling between the stages that increases the efficiency of these models.
+Usually air-cooled, two-stage models can also have coolers between the stages, it is also the cooling between the stages that increases the efficiency of these models.

-ALL reciprocating compressors have a load rating* < 100%, normally ranging from about 50% on hobby models to about 80% on industrial models.
+ALL reciprocating compressors should be calculated to have a load rating* < 100%, normally the load rating ranges from about 50% on hobby models to about 80% on industrial models.

 THE SCREW COMPRESSOR

-Available as direct or belt driven.
-Two screw-shaped profiles with a very precise fit compress air mixed with oil, the oil cools, seals and lubricates and is separated from the compressed air in the separator filter.
+The electric motor can operate directly or with a belt and as on-off or speed-controlled.
+Two screw-shaped profiles with a very precise fit rotate to compress air mixed with oil, the oil to cool, seal and lubricate and separate from the compressed air in the separator filter.

-The whole process is normally monitored by electronics and the screw compressor, thanks to oil cooling, has a load factor* = 100%
+An electronic box normally monitors the whole process and the screw compressor, thanks to being cooled by the oil, has a load factor* = 100%

 BRIEFLY ABOUT COOLING AND VENTILATION

-All compressors create a lot of heat, how much of the utilised power becomes heat varies a little with efficiency, but physical laws mean that at a certain compression there will be a certain temperature increase.
-For example, at the valve plate of a piston compressor with a maximum pressure of 10 bar, you have about 200ºC at full operation.
+All compressors create a lot of heat, but how much of the utilised power becomes heat can vary slightly with efficiency.
+However, the laws of physics dictate that at a certain compression there will also be a certain temperature increase.
+For example, at the valve plate of a piston compressor with a maximum pressure of 10 bar, the temperature at full operation is about 200ºC.

 *The load factor indicates how much of the total operating time the compressor can be fully loaded.